Compute

 Capacity (GiB)

 Enable this function to report Prometheus data to AOM.
 After this function is enabled, you can select the corresponding AOM instance.
 The collected basic metrics are free of charge.
 Custom metrics are charged by AOM.
 For details, see Product Pricing Details.
 To interconnect with AOM, you must have certain permissions.
-Only Huawei Cloud accounts, Huawei IDs, and users in the admin user group can perform this operation.
+Only Huawei Cloud accounts, HUAWEI IDs, and users in the admin user group can perform this operation.

-4. Configure scheduling policies for the add-on.
+4. Configure deployment policies for the add-on pods.

-Table 3 Configurations for add-on scheduling
+Table 2 Configurations for add-on scheduling

 Parameter